 The Strategic Plan framework on the following page provides an overview of the content and organization of the Strategic Plan.
-The First 5 functions serve as the foundation for the plan goals and objectives which, in turn, lay the groundwork for both the development and implementation of strategic initiatives, projects, programs and services.
+The First 5 San Diego values, vision, mission, and core functions serve as the foundation for the plan goals and objectives which, in turn, lay the groundwork for both the development and implementation of strategic initiatives, projects, programs and services.